Baby Skin Care Slideshow: Simple Tips to Keep Baby's Skin Healthy

 Babies can inhale the very fine grains of talcum powder or the larger particles of cornstarch, which could cause lung problems.
-So it's best to avoid using talcum powder on your infant.
-A corn starch-based powder is considered safer.
-But yeast, which can cause diaper rash, feeds on corn starch.
-So to protect baby skin, you're better off skipping the powder.
+So it's best to avoid using them on your infant.

 Newborn Skin: White Bumps (Milia)

 As many as one in two newborns get the little white bumps known as milia.
 Appearing usually on the nose and face, they're caused by skin flakes blocking oil glands.
 Milia are sometimes called "baby acne," but baby acne is related to hormonal changes.
 In this case, baby skin care is easy: As baby's glands open up over the course of a few days or weeks, the bumps usually disappear, and need no treatment.